 Current environmental issues affecting the Indonesian people: large-scale deforestation (much of it illegal) and related wildfires cause heavy smog; over-exploitation of marine resources; environmental problems associated with rapid urbanization and economic development, including air pollution, traffic congestion, garbage management, and reliable water and wastewater services; water pollution from industrial wastes, sewage.

-Google maps Indonesia
+Google Maps Indonesia

 The capital and other divisions